whitneymichelle/whitneymichelle.github.io/content/post/From Academic Advisor to Data Analyst.md

 And if you subscribe to [linguistic relativity](https://en.wikipedia.org/wiki/Linguistic_relativity), speaking or in this case programming in a certain language may make you think in a certain way.
 Imagine being able to think how you would solve a problem in R and then Python and then Julia (or something).
 That creates flexibility and perhaps breeds some creativity in problem-solving.
 The truth is that as far as tools and particularly as far as R or Python, it will probably end up being R and Python and SQL, if you’re lucky.

-So if you were ever wondering how a person can go from academic advisor to data analyst and data developer, this is how I did it.
+So if you were ever wondering how a person can go from an academic advisor to a data analyst and data developer, this is how I did it.